Aurora-yzj/openwrt-selinux-policy/README.md

 At this point youre essentially forking the policy.
 Publish your forked Git repository and ensure that the forked Git repository is accessible with the `https://` protocol.
-You can for example use GitLab or GitHub for this but we'll use GitHub in this example.
+You can for example use GitLab or Github for this but we'll use Github in this example.

-* Create a new `selinux-policy-myfork` empty repository on GitHub
+* Create a new `selinux-policy-myfork` empty repository on Github

 ## Forking selinux-policy

-I created an new empty `doverride/selinux-policy-myfork.git` repository on GitHub.
-I will clone this and then I will also clone the upstream `selinux-policy`, simply consolidate the two, and push "myfork" to GitHub.
+I created an new empty `doverride/selinux-policy-myfork.git` repository on Github.
+I will clone this and then I will also clone the upstream `selinux-policy`, simply consolidate the two, and push "myfork" to Github.
 ```
 [kcinimod@brutus openwrt]$ cd ~
 [kcinimod@brutus ~]$ git clone git@github.com:doverride/selinux-policy-myfork.git